-Treat annual broadleaf weeds, when young and actively growing, with 2.0 to 4.0 pts CLEAN AMINE (0.93 to 1.87 lbs ae) per acre.
-Apply 4.0 to 8.0 pts CLEAN AMINE (1.87 to 3.74 lbs ae) per acre for control of biennial and perennial broadleaf weeds.
+Treat annual broadleaf weeds, when young and actively growing, with 2 to 4 pts CLEAN AMINE per acre.
+Apply 4 to 8 pts CLEAN AMINE per acre for control of biennial and perennial broadleaf weeds.
 Do not apply to newly seeded area until grass is well established.
 Bentgrass, clover, legumes and dichondria may be injured by this treatment.
 Do not graze dairy animals for 7 days following application.
 Use sufficient gallonage for thorough and uniform coverage.